MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

 > [!VIDEO https://www.youtube.com/embed/BXhMFjGFbTQ]

 Azure Object Anchors uses sensing and processing on HoloLens 2 to recognize a physical object and match it with a digital twin in Guides.
 This preview supports large static objects only.
-You may want to create a test Microsoft Dataverse environment separate from your production environment to test this preview feature.
+Create a Dataverse environment that is separate from your production environment to test this preview feature.
 [Learn how to set up a Microsoft Dataverse environment](/power-platform/admin/environments-overview).

 To use object anchors, authors: